matthewbinshtok/BQConnection/README.md

 <br>
 <a href="https://github.com/matthewbinshtok/BQConnection/blob/master/Subways.csv">Click here </a>for the csv file.

-## Map of the MTA Subway System with train line added, made in Adobe Illustrator.
+## Map of the MTA Subway System with proposed light rail line added, made in Adobe Illustrator.
 To see the map as a png, <a href="https://github.com/matthewbinshtok/BQConnection/blob/master/subwaymap.png">click here.</a>

+## Our group would like to thank Professor Katherine St. John of Lehman College, Class ITF Kevin Ambrose, and Macaulay Honors College for organizing the "Big Data" Cross-Campus Seminar 4 class.